 The GSMA describes the emerging economic model for mobile data in simple terms: “Connectivity will be commoditized; value generation lies in the applications, platforms, and services layer.”
 This statement comes in the context of a discussion of the Internet of Things (IoT), but this is only one of the diverse use cases that will drive massive growth over 5G networks.
 A recent survey commissioned by A10 Networks found smart cities, industrial automation, ultra-high-speed connectivity, and connected vehicles to be key use-case drivers for 5G, to name just a few.
 Remote surgery will transform healthcare.
 Augmented reality and virtual reality, powered by AI and cloud computing, will disrupt the retail experience.
 Rural and otherwise inaccessible areas will finally see the potential for ubiquitous high-speed connectivity.

-To enable this transformation, 5G connectivity is increasingly being complemented by multi-access edge computing (MEC), an architecture in which applications are moved out of traditional on-premises and cloud data centers to the network edge to speed performance and reduce latency.
+To enable this transformation, 5G connectivity is increasingly being complemented by multi access edge computing (MEC), an architecture in which applications are moved out of traditional on-premises and cloud data centers to the network edge to speed performance and reduce network latency.

 It is this shift, and its implications for the viability of 5G-enabled value-added services, that creates the opportunity for differentiated security services.

 Add MEC to the picture, and the challenge grows still greater.
-As applications move from the data center to the edge, they become more vulnerable.
+As applications move from the data center to the edge, they become more vulnerable to cyber attack.
 With more limited compute resources at an edge micro-data center than a traditional enterprise or cloud data center, a DDoS attack can bring down an application much more quickly and easily.

-To protect these new use cases, including services and applications provided by their enterprise customers, mobile operators can now step in with new security-as-a-service offerings such as DDoS detection, L4/L7 firewall, GTP/Diameter/TLS inspections, HTTP protection, and IPSec VPN.
+To protect these new use cases, including services and applications provided by their enterprise customers, mobile operators can now step in with new security-as-a-service offerings such as DDoS detection, Layer 4/Layer 7 firewall, GTP/Diameter/TLS (Transport Layer Security) inspections, HTTP protection, and IPSec VPN.
 By protecting businesses and customers from degraded performance, unavailability, fraud, data breaches, and other risks, service providers can move beyond commodity connectivity to deliver greater value—and charge accordingly.

 With the 5G revolution already well underway, mobile service providers face unprecedented urgency to bring their revenue in line with their costs.
 By capitalizing on the opportunities for value-added services created by 5G—and by creating new security services to protect those use cases—operators can rebuild their economic model for a new era of profitability.